Anandbeeee/Autobooks/README.md

 Implement the above listed requirements in a manner you see fitting.
 Demonstrate design and implementation aspects you feel are important in a software project.

 # Publish
-Publish your implementation under your own github account.
+Publish your implementation under your own github account

+# Final uppdate
+Commit with updated code